bending456/Macrophage/pages/user_guides/etc/data_structure/data_structure.md

 2. mRNA seq Expression Level (rawdata) in M1 macrophage (the unit of RPM)
 3. mRNA seq Expression Level (rawdata) in M2 macrophage (the unit of RPM)
 4. mRNA seq Expression Level (rawdata) in M2 macrophage treated with M1 MEV (denoted as M1M2) (the unit of RPM)
-5. P-value
-6. Log of Fold Change (base 2) between M1M2 and M1: positive means the up-regulated expression of target gene in M1M2
-7. Log of Fold Change (base 2) between M1M2 and M2: positive means the up-regulated expression of target gene in M1M2

 ### 2. Network (Pathway) Exported from Cytoscape